DylanEsguerra/HMS_map/README.md

 *Example 1* Simulation of Discrete Logistic Map with 10% observation noise
 <a href="docs/Example_Simulation.html">Example 1</a>

+Code to download is found in /Simulations/Example_Simulation.m

 *Example 2* Replication of case study on Global Population Dynamics Database inscect Time Series
 <a href="docs/Example_Empirical.html">Example 2</a>

+Code to download is found in /Empirical_data/Example_Empirical.m

 Note that exact results will not be replicated due to random noise